 11.22.5 Timing measurement procedure

 Implementation of Timing Measurement is optional for a WNM STA.
-A STA that implements Timing Measurement has the MIB attribute dot11MgmtOptionTimingMsmtImplemented set to true.
-When dot11MgmtOptionTimingMsmtImplemented is true, dot11WirelessManagementImplemented shall be true.
+A STA that has a value of true for the MIB attribute dot11MgmtOptionTimingMsmtImplemented is defined as a STA that supports timing measurement.
+A STA for which the MIB attribute dot11MgmtOptionTimingMsmtImplemented is set to true shall set the Timing Measurement field of the Extended Capabilities information element to 1..

 If dot11MgmtOptionTimingMsmtEnabled is set to true, the Timing Measurement field in the Extended Capabilities information element shall be set to 1 and the STA supports the timing measurement procedure.
 If dot11MgmtOptionTimingMsmtEnabled is false the STA shall set the Timing Measurement field in the Extended Capabilities information element to 0 and STA does not support the timing measurement procedure.
 A STA that does not support the timing measurement procedure shall ignore a received Timing Measurement frame.